pkb/obsidian-extensions-list/plugins/visual-crossing-weather.md

 - [Template support](#obsidian--templater-templates-support) for automatic weather insertion into your new documents
 - [DIV support](#dynamic-weather-using-divs) for dynamic weather
 - 14 Day forecast data available from the API
-- Several thousand (3767 currently) macro text replacements with more to come
+- Several thousand (currently around 4000) macro text replacements with more to come
-  - Once I start adding the hourly data this number will increase substantialy
+- Daily notes special macros can get the weather data for any of 14 future/past days
 - Includes all core elements of my OpenWeather plugin, auto replace templates, etc.
 - Templates are now named.
 The first line is used as the name in the menus and is not included in the output of the template
 - Many overall improvements to much of the code